Pabzul/POWARxFabschools/README.md

-3. **lesson 3** Global weather vs global communication (add connection and get weather information from elsewhere in your POWAR box)
+3. **lesson 3** Global weather vs global communication:

+Connect to the internet and get weather information from elsewhere in your POWAR box.

 ![Go Full POWAR](Schematics/POWAR-FULL.png)